kurenn/ruby-dojo/docs/data-types.md

 * `['apple', 'orange', 'banana']` is an instance of the `Array` class
 * `{ name: 'Darth Vader' }` is an instance of the `Hash` class

 Don't worry if you don't get it right away, we will talk more about this topic later in the course.
-For now just, make sure you feel comfortable by saying *instance of the _____ class* for each the basic data types discussed above.
+For now, just make sure you feel comfortable by saying *instance of the _____ class* for each of the basic data types discussed above.

-As you can imagine you can perform operations on such instances, such as `sum`, `multiplication`, `concatenate words` and some others:
+As you can imagine, you can perform operations on such instances such as `sum`, `multiplication`, `concatenate words`, and some others:

 ```
 1 + 2